strivendra002/WealthNest/README.md

 - On a **SELL**: subtract units; average cost for remaining units remains unchanged in running-average approach.
 - `unrealized_pl` is computed per holding; portfolio totals are sums across holdings.

-> If you need FIFO realized P/L calculation (matching sell lots to earlier buys), ask and I can add lot-matching logic.

 ---